 The Greater Evasion boon synergizes with the keepsake too, providing you more defense with extra dodge chance.
 Stack it all with the Aspect of Zagreus on the Twin Fists and you’ll almost never be hit.

 From here, you can theoretically build damage in whatever way you like most, but we’d recommend crit chance from Artemis’s Deadly Strike for this Hades build.
-Pairing with Hermes’s Swift Strike will give you an absurd attack speed.
+Pairing with Hermes’s Swift Strike, if the above three don't appear, will give you an absurd attack speed.
 The more punches you throw, the more likely they’ll crit.

 Finally, the last piece of the pie is maximizing your dash.
-Grab Artemis’s Hunter Dash and Hermes’s Greatest Reflex.
+Grab Artemis’s Hunter Dash (or Hermes’s Greatest Reflex, if the above don't appear).
 The first will give your dash strike way more damage, while the latter lets you dash way more.
 The Breaching Cross and Rolling Knuckle weapon upgrades double down on your dash-attack damage, too.

 The goal of this build is to move—and attack—as quickly as possible.
 If you never stop moving, you’ll be an unstoppable hurricane of destruction.